Joan of Flanders, Countess of Montfort: Siege of Hennebont

 Charles of Blois tried to starve the people in Hennebont.
 During a long meeting the bishop of Leon tried to persuade Joan to surrender, but from the window she saw Walter Manny's fleet from England sailing up.
 Hennebont was strengthened with the English forces and held out.
 Charles was forced to retreat, but tried to isolate Joan by taking other towns in Brittany.
 On his return he again failed to capture Hennebont.

 Joan began to move away from her sieges and began to focus more onto her fleet.
-Her focus on naval warfare gave her a newfound title: pirate.
+Her focus on naval warfare led to her being described as a pirate.

 Fighting at sea

 Joan sailed to England to seek further reinforcements from King Edward, which he provided, but the English fleet was intercepted on its way to Brittany by Charles of Blois' ally, Louis of Spain.
 In a hard-fought battle, the sailors and knights grappled in hand-to-hand combat as Louis' men attempted to board Joan's ship.
 According to Froissart, Joan fought in person "with the heart of a lion, and in her hand she wielded a sharp glaive, wherewith she fought fiercely".
 Eventually the English forces beat off Louis's ships and made harbor near Vannes.
 Her forces then captured Vannes, besieged Rennes and sought to break the siege of Hennebont.

 Joan of Flanders slowly started stepping further back away from the war front, which would have been expected for women of her position.
 English warlords slowly began taking more and more leadership and acted in her place: a duchess avenging her husband.
 With neither side able to achieve a decisive victory, by the truce of Malestroit in 1343, her husband John was released and hostilities ceased for a period.
 He was later imprisoned once again, but escaped and resumed the conflict.
 In the wake of her husband's death, Joan stepped up once more and became the leader of the Montfort house once more to protect the title for her son from the House of Blois.
 In 1347, English forces acting on her behalf captured Charles of Blois in battle.